Concrete was an essential part of growing the city and industries of Birmingham, Alabama.

 More about Alabama

 - The Finley Roundhouse at Birmingham, AlabamaThe Finley Roundhouse was an important part of railway history in Birmingham, Alabama.
-Abandoned and derelict, it was ultimately destroyed by a hurricane.
+Abandoned and derelict, its roof was destroyed by a hurricane.

 - Company Housing in Old Birmingham, AlabamaAs workers migrated into the expanding city of Birmingham, Alabama the company houses were in high demand.